microsoft/Lumia-Imaging-SDK-Extras/README.md

 ####BufferExtensions
 - **AsBufferTask**: Conversion from Task&lt;IBuffer&gt; to a Lumia Imaging SDK IBufferProvider that can be passed into a BufferProviderImageSource.
 This can be useful to avoid having to await the task-of-buffer before setting up an image source.

-####MaybeTask
+####MaybeTask&lt;T&gt;
 Value type that either holds a result **or** a task-of-result.
-This helps many app scenarios, keeping Task-proliferation and GC pressure in check when dealing with mixed sync/async operations.
+This helps interactive app scenarios, keeping GC activity in check when dealing with mixed sync/async operations, as otherwise each new Task causes a heap allocation.

 ---